OCA/mis-builder/docs/usage.rst

 * Field to fetch: select in the list the field from the Model that will be used in the report.
 For example: Untaxed Amount
 * Fetched fields name: this will show the name of the field to use in the KPI expression later on.
 For example: amount_untaxed
 * Aggregate: choose between nothing, Sum, Max, Average or Min.
 Use either this aggregate field or you will need to add some aggregate expression in the KPI, because the query will give a list, not a number.
 * Date field: choose a date field available on the Model.
+This date is used to get the records that matched the period mentioned in the query.
 For example: confirmation date of the sale order.
 * Domain: this is optional.
 Use a domain (as definded in classic Odoo).
 For example: [("partner_id.country_id.code","=","US")]

 .. image:: _static/images/query_1.png